Kearns-Alex-School/Android-StatTracker/README.md

 - [ ] Calculate bonuses to skill checks

-- [ ] Stat section for things like familiars (or other pets)
+- [ ] cs246.groupApp.dndapp.Stat section for things like familiars (or other pets)

 - [ ] Specific trackers on a per-class basis (like a spell tracker for warlocks)

 ---
 ### Specific requests:

-Character sheet:
+cs246.groupApp.dndapp.Character sheet:

 Levels (special abilities and feats included)